WombatCyberLabs/lab-content-pivotlab/buildable/docs/lab/ssrf.md

 ## Goal And Targets

 We can access the Gogs server through the Docker proxy at <SelfLink port=8091 />.
-Our goal is to access the webserver running at port 8080 of the 10.13.38.23 host by pivoting through the Gogs server.
+Our goal is to access the webserver running on port 8080 of the 10.13.38.23 host by pivoting through the Gogs server.

 ## What is Gogs?